ccasil/Tips-and-Templates/Database.md

 * Any BCNF relation must also be a 3NF relation

 ## Third Normal Form (3NF)

+* Must be in 2NF
+* Should not have transitive dependency
+  * When an attribute in a table that depends on some non-primary attribute

 * Let R be a relation schema, F be a set of FDs that holds for R, with A as an attribute in R, and X as a subset of the attributes in R
 * R is in third normal form (3NF) if: